Leadership

 John Huggins, Ph.D.

-Dr. John Huggins currently serves as the Technology Officer of the National Security Collaboration Center (NSCC) at the University of Texas at San Antonio (UTSA), leading the center’s technical research thrusts including cybersecurity, electromagnetic spectrum operations, and artificial intelligence/machine learning.
+Dr. John Huggins currently serves as the Senior Director of Operations at the National Security Collaboration Center (NSCC) at the University of Texas at San Antonio (UTSA), leading the center’s technical research thrusts including cybersecurity, electromagnetic spectrum operations, and artificial intelligence/machine learning.
 He has over twenty years of research and operational experience with the Department of Defense and other Federal programs, including as a Principal Research Engineer at Georgia Tech Research Institute (GTRI) and a U.S. Naval Flight Officer.

 During his employment at GTRI, Dr. Huggins led a systems engineering research-focused branch and directed research and technical activities in support of multiple Federal sponsors.
 Prior to his employment at GTRI, Dr. Huggins served as a naval flight officer flying in the EA-6B Prowler and the EA-18G Growler aircraft, leading personnel in the execution of their duties ranging from aircraft maintenance to flight test.
 In addition, he graduated from the U.S. Naval Test Pilot School.